Clara Butt: Marriage and Family

+Thereafter Butt would often appear with him in concerts.
+They had a daughter, Joy, in 1901, who, in 1928 married Claude H Cross (no issue), and they also had two sons, Roy (1904-1923) and Victor (1906-1934).

 Later life

-On 26 June 1900 Butt married the baritone Kennerley Rumford and thereafter would often appear with him in concerts.
-They had two sons and a daughter.
-Besides singing in many important festivals and concerts, Butt appeared by royal command before Queen Victoria, King Edward VII, and King George V. She made tours of Australia, Japan, Canada, New Zealand, the United States and to many European cities.
+Besides singing in many important festivals and concerts, Butt appeared by royal command before Queen Victoria and Kings Edward VII and George V. She made tours of Australia, Japan, Canada, New Zealand, the United States and to many European cities.

 During the First World War, Butt organised and sang in many concerts for service charities, and for this was appointed Dame Commander of the Order of the British Empire (DBE) in the 1920 civilian war honours.
 That year she sang four performances of Gluck's Orfeo ed Euridice at Covent Garden, with Miriam Licette, under the baton of Sir Thomas Beecham.
 According to The Times she was ill at ease on stage, and in the most famous number, "Che farò", her "attempt to sing it dramatically made her play fast and loose with the time and spoil the phrasing".
 It was her only appearance on the professional operatic stage.

 Clara Butt performed 110 times at the Royal Albert Hall in her career, organising many important fund-raising concerts for charities during the First World War.
+She sang The Dream of Gerontius with the Australian contralto Eileen Boyd for King George V and Queen Mary in 1917.

 Butt's three sisters were also singers.
 One, Ethel Hook, became a famous contralto in her own right, made some solo recordings, and in 1926 appeared in an early sound film made in the Lee de Forest Phonofilm sound-on-film process.

 She was clouded by tragedy in her later years, with both her sons predeceasing her.
 During the 1920s, she became seriously ill with spinal cancer.
 Nevertheless, she continued to give concerts and make records.
 A devout Christian Scientist, she took part in revivalist meetings, singing, and giving sermons.
 She died at North Stoke on 23 January 1936.